Arsenaultm90/School/Year 1/Semester 02/LING 1001 - Intro To Linguistics I/Study Guides/Midterm.md

 | Sky  | /sk/  | /aI/    | -    |

 **Phonotactic Constraints**
-	Which sound sequences are possible / not possible
+	Which sound sequences are possible / not possible.
+	Most **phonotactic constraints** are based on the **phonological structure** of a language, which helps govern what sound combinations are permissible within that language.
+These constraints are used to **facilitate** the **ease of pronunciation** and **perceptibility** of words, making speech easier and more efficient for native speakers to produce and understand.

 Examples :
 	knife, pneumonia, Ptolemy, gnat